Once division leader, Raiders stumble to historic loss in KC – KION546

 That became the case with 7:19 left in the fourth quarter when third-string running back Derrick Gore was allowed to run free 51 yards for a touchdown.
 That pushed the margin of victory to 39, eclipsing the 35-point edge the Chiefs piled up in a 42-7 victory on Nov.
 8, 1964 — when both teams still called themselves members of the AFL.

+Adding insult to insult: The last time the Raiders played in Kansas City, they took a victory lap in their team buses around Arrowhead Stadium on the way home.
+The Chiefs didn’t forget about it, either, mockingly playing the nursey rhyme, “The Wheels on the Bus,” as the final seconds ticked away in the blowout.

+“That’s pretty disrespectful,” said the Chiefs’ Mike Hughes, who forced two of the fumbles and returned another one 23 yards for a score.
+“I’m glad we jumped on them the way we did.”

 The Raiders began the season with three straight wins, and they were still 5-2 through Week 7.
-But problems had already begun to mount: Jon Gruden stepped down as coach in disgrace in early October, Henry Ruggs III was arrested and then cut following a fatal drunk-driving crash in early November, and very little has gone right over the past six weeks.
+But problems had already begun to mount: Jon Gruden stepped down as coach in disgrace in early October, then young wide receiver Henry Ruggs III was arrested and then cut following a fatal drunk-driving crash in early November.

-They lost to the Giants, were blown out by Kansas City and didn’t put up much of a challenge against Cincinnati.
+The Raiders lost to the Giants, were blown out by Kansas City at their new stadium and didn’t put up much of a challenge against Cincinnati.
 And after somehow beating Dallas, they’ve dropped two more to Washington and the Chiefs.

+“They’re going through a tough time right now and Rich is doing the best Rich can do, keeping everything together,” Chiefs coach Andy Reid said.
+“They’re all busting their tails to do the right thing, but it’s a tough situation.”

 It doesn’t help that all the off-the-field discord has been compounded by injuries.
 The Raiders put running back Kenyan Drake and linebacker Nick Kiwatkoski on injured reserve this week; tight end Darren Waller was a late scratch with knee and back problems; and linebacker Denzel Perryman was inactive with an ankle injury.